go-telegram-bot-api/telegram-bot-api/README.md

 }
 ```

-If you need to use webhooks for some reason (such as running on Google App Engine), you may use a slightly different method.
+If you need to use webhooks (if you wish to run on Google App Engine),
+you may use a slightly different method.

 ```go
 package main